Austin Ekeler Player Prop Bets for NFL Week 6 | Los Angeles vs. Baltimore 10/17/2021

 Season Stats

-- The Chargers have thrown the ball in 62.1% of their plays from scrimmage this year while running the ball 37.9% of the time.
+- The Chargers have called a pass in 62.1% of their plays from scrimmage this year while running the ball 37.9% of the time.
 This offensive attack ranks sixth in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Ekeler's matchup with the Ravens.